Torbet/Site/posts/Mobile-Viewport-Guide.md

 }
 ```

 But what if you're on Android? or if you need a more specific viewport size?
-No fear, I can help you aswell!
+No fear, I can help with that aswell!

 First, get the value of the windows height, then take 1% of that.
-You can then set a CSS variable (I used —vh) using this value, like this:
+You can then set a CSS variable (I used —vh) using this value:

 ```css
 let vh = window.innerHeight * 0.01;